kigors/tf-serving-chatbot-attention/README.md

     - (None, 2048) - hidden state of LSTM after iteration
     - (None, 2048) - cell state of LSTM after interation

-Overall traffic usage (rough estimation): 140kB (download) for encoder, 140kB (DL) + 85kB(UL) for every token from decoder.
+Overall traffic usage (rough estimation): 140kB (download) for encoder, 140kB (UL) + 85kB(DL) for every token from decoder.
 Thus TF serving act as fast local inference server while chatting is recommended to be deployed as a separate server (like flask, jango, etc.).